-Raymond Svider, 61, joined Altice USA as a director in 2017.
-Mr. Svider is the Chairman and a Partner of BC Partners.
+Raymond Svider, 62, joined Altice USA as a director in 2017.
+Mr. Svider is the Chairman and a Partner of BC Partners and is Chairman of the Management Committee of BC Partners.
 He joined BC Partners in 1992 and is currently based in New York.
 Over the years, Mr. Svider has participated and led investments in a number of sectors, including TMT, healthcare, industrials, business services, consumer and retail.
-He is currently Non-Executive Chairman of PetSmart LLC, Chairman of the Board of Chewy, Inc (NYSE "CHWY"), Chairman of the Advisory Board of The Aenova Group, Chairman of the Boards of Valtech SE and Madison Logic Inc., and also serves on the boards of Keter Group Holding Sarl, Navex Global Inc., GFL Environmental Inc. (NYSE "GFL"), GardaWorld Corporation, Presidio, Inc., and EAB Global, Inc. Mr. Svider previously served as a Director of Cyxtera Technologies, Inc., Appgate, Inc. and Intelsat S.A.
-(NYSE "I").
-Mr. Svider is also on the Boards of the Mount Sinai Children's Center Foundation in New York and the Polsky Center Private Equity Council at the University of Chicago, and is a Council Member on the Council of Chicago Booth.
-Mr. Svider received a Master of Business Administration from the University of Chicago and a Master of Science in Engineering from both Ecole Polytechnique and Ecole Nationale Superieure des Telecommunications in France.
+He is currently Non-Executive Chairman of PetSmart LLC, Chairman of the Board of Chewy, Inc (NYSE "CHWY"), Chairman of the Advisory Board of The Aenova Group, Chairman of the Boards of Valtech SE and Madison Logic Inc., and also serves on the boards of NAVEX Global Inc., GFL Environmental Inc. (NYSE "GFL"), GardaWorld Corporation and EAB Global, Inc. Mr. Svider previously served as Chairman of the Advisory Board of The Aenova Group, the Board of Keter Group Holding Sarl, a Director of Cyxtera Technologies, Inc., Appgate, Inc., Intelsat S.A.
+(NYSE "I") and Presidio, Inc. Mr. Svider is also on the Board of the Polsky Center Private Equity Council at the University of Chicago, and is a Council Member on the Council of Chicago Booth.
+Mr. Svider received a Masters of Business Administration from the University of Chicago and a Master of Science in Engineering from both Ecole Polytechnique and Ecole Nationale Superieure des Telecommunications in France.
 Mr. Svider's qualifications to sit on our Board include his substantial experience in the areas of corporate strategy, finance and investments.